-- A floating extension number is assigned to each outgoing message (OGM) (default: 5 + two-digit OGM number). - Each MSG card can play four (with the KX-TDA100/KX-TDA200/KX-TDA600) or two (with the KX-TDA50) messages simultaneously.
-Adding additional MSG cards increases the number of messages that can be played simultaneously, but does not increase the total recording time or the number of messages that can be recorded.
+- A floating extension number is assigned to each outgoing message (OGM) (default: 5 + two-digit OGM number). - One MSG4 or ESVM4 card allows four messages to play simultaneously, and one MSG2 or ESVM2 card allows two messages to play simultaneously.
+Increasing the number of cards does not increase the total recording time or the number of messages; it increases the number of messages that can be played simultaneously.